Foreign Exchange Guide to Azerbaijan

 - Travelling in Azerbaijan - currency & money saving tips

 - Buying Azerbaijani manat cash online - travel money for Azerbaijan

 - Sending money to Azerbaijan - save on Azerbaijani manat bank transfers to Azerbaijan

-- Azerbaijani manat exchange rates - latest info & charts.
+- Azerbaijani manat exchange rates - latest & historic exchange rates.

 Azerbaijani manat (AZN) general currency information